 Book One of Michael Francis McDermott’s dystopian series, IN THE NAME OF THE FATHER.

 In the year 2196, the Republic is the sole surviving state of the new world.
 The Father rules the people.
 The Law aims to avoid the mistakes of the old world.

-Heath is born in one of the lawless sectors outside of the Republic and is brought up to resist it.
+Heath is born in the Grey Zone, a lawless area outside of the Republic, and is brought up to resist the Father and his regime.
 Inspired to make a difference after his parents are killed, he joins a rebel group sourcing supplies for his community.
 Despite progress, Heath knows that his fight for freedom and salvation is a perpetual one and perhaps impossible.

-A bold and gripping dystopian novel, In the Name of the Father is an inspiring story of love, transformation and the human spirit, transcending what it means to search for truth and fight for life.
+A bold and gripping dystopian action-thriller series, In the Name of the Father is an inspiring story of love, transformation and the human spirit, transcending what it means to search for truth and fight for life.

 And what it means to believe in something greater.

 'I just wish it was less believable.'

 'To me, this book is ultimately about the human experience … this is a dark world, a dangerous place.
 What happens when a people in and around a place like this are told they aren’t allowed to believe in anything?
 The result is inspiring … A beautiful story with a big heart.'